IRT-Saint-Exupery/CoFMPy/docs/user_guide/configuration_file.md

 - `interpolation`: (optional) interpolation method (see [interpolation reference](#interpolation-reference)).
 Defaults to `previous`.
 - `timeout`: (optional) delay, in seconds, to wait (blocking) after reception of the first message before proceeding with the rest of the cosimulation.
 Defaults to `2`.

-If you want to know how Kafka messages must be formatted to be correctly read by CoFMPy, refer to the section on [Kafka data source](data_sources.md#a-kafka-stream).
+If you want to know how Kafka messages must be formatted to be correctly read by CoFmuPy, refer to the section on [Kafka data source](data_sources.md#a-kafka-stream).

 ##### Example